masterravi/CoroutinePackDemo/README.md

-# Kotlin-Coroutines-MVVM-Demo - Learn Kotlin Coroutines for Android with MVVM Architecture
+# Kotlin-Coroutines-MVVM-Demo - Kotlin Coroutines for Android with MVVM Architecture

 ## About this project:
 * If you want to ho ahead with complete android project with coroutines instead of RxJava and wants to master it, then this project will help you alot.